Spavvvv/CS3332/README.md

 Controller Layer

-The controller layer handles the application's logic and coordinates between the view and model layers.
+The controller layer handles the application's logic and coordinates between the src.view and model layers.

 ![image](https://github.com/user-attachments/assets/3104a9a5-0422-448f-bd32-af2ab06c464d)